 3.17.1 Regulation Service

 (1) Regulation Up Service (Reg-Up) is a service that provides capacity that can respond to signals from ERCOT within five seconds to respond to changes from scheduled system frequency.
 The amount of Reg-Up capacity is the amount of capacity available from a Resource that may be called on to change output as necessary to maintain proper system frequency.
-A Generation Resource providing Reg-Up must be able to increase energy output when deployed and decrease energy output when recalled.
-A Load Resource providing Reg-Up must be able to decrease Load when deployed and increase Load when recalled.
+A Generation Resource or Energy Storage Resource (ESR) in discharge mode providing Reg-Up must be able to increase energy output when deployed and decrease energy output when recalled.
+A Load Resource or ESR in charge mode providing Reg-Up must be able to decrease Load when deployed and increase Load when recalled.
 Fast Responding Regulation Up Service (FRRS-Up) is a subset of Reg-Up Service in which the participating Resource provides Reg-Up capacity to ERCOT within 60 cycles of either its receipt of an ERCOT Dispatch Instruction or the detection of a trigger frequency independent of an ERCOT Dispatch Instruction.
 ERCOT dispatches Reg-Up by a Load Frequency Control (LFC) signal.
 The LFC signal for FRRS-Up is separate from the LFC signal for other Reg-Up.